📅 Last Updated: March 25, 2026 | New startups added weekly

 Alternative Battery Chemistries:

-- Sodium-Ion: Natron Energy and CATL are commercializing abundant, low-cost sodium-based batteries for grid storage
+- Sodium-Ion: Abundant, low-cost sodium-based batteries are entering production for grid storage applications

-- Iron-Air: Form Energy’s 100-hour storage system uses reversible rusting to store massive amounts of energy at 1/10th lithium costs
+- Iron-Air: Form Energy’s 100-hour storage system uses reversible rusting to store massive amounts of energy at roughly 1/10th the cost of lithium

-- Zinc-Based: Eos Energy and Zinc8 are deploying zinc batteries for long-duration grid storage
+- Zinc-Based: Zinc batteries for long-duration grid storage are gaining traction with utility buyers

-- Vanadium Flow: ESS Inc. and others use liquid electrolytes in large tanks for utility-scale storage
+- Vanadium Flow: Liquid electrolytes in large tanks enable utility-scale storage with near-unlimited cycle life

 Nuclear Energy Startups